vanisri137/sliding_window_counter/README.md

 1. Each request maps to the current sub-window index: `currentTime / subWindowSize`
 2. The count for that bucket is incremented atomically in a Redis MULTI/EXEC transaction
-3. A field-level TTL (`HEXPIRE … NX`) is set on first write — old buckets expire automatically
+3. A field-level TTL (`EXPIRE … NX`) is set on first write — old buckets expire automatically
 4. Before allowing a request, the sum across all live buckets is compared against the limit

 This gives a **smooth sliding window** without the fixed-boundary spikes of a simple counter,